ProperForm Data Processing Addendum

 The return and deletion of PHI are governed exclusively by the BAA and are not subject to this Section 12.

-The parties acknowledge and agree that ProperForm processes Provider Personal Data as a "Service Provider" as defined under the CCPA/CPRA, and as a Processor or Contracted Processor as defined under other Applicable Privacy Laws.
-ProperForm will not engage in any processing activity that would disqualify ProperForm from its status as a Service Provider under the CCPA.
+The parties acknowledge and agree that ProperForm processes Personal Data as a "Service Business" as defined under the CCPA/CPRA, and as a Processor or Contracted Processor as defined under other Applicable Privacy Laws.
+ProperForm will not engage in any processing activity that would disqualify ProperForm from its status as a Service Business under the CCPA.

 13.2.
 No Sale or Sharing.

-ProperForm will not sell or share Provider Personal Data as those terms are defined under the CCPA, and will not use Provider Personal Data for cross-context behavioral advertising.
+ProperForm will not sell or share Personal Data as those terms are defined under the CCPA, and will not use Personal Data for cross-context behavioral advertising.

 13.3.
 No Combining Data.